fixie-ai/ai-jsx/packages/docs/docs/sidekicks-quickstart.md

 ### Create your own Document Collection

 This will enable you to provide your Sidekick with specialized knowledge about your company, product, or organization.
 Create your own collection [here](https://console.fixie.ai/documents).

-### Give your Sidekick Tools

-Tools enable your Sidekick to do more tasks in response to what the end user needs.

-_TODO What should we say here/point to here?_

-### Customize the System Prompt

-TODO